National Palliative Care Week 2021

 There are a lot of common misconceptions about palliative care.
 Answers to some of the more frequently asked questions can be found in our FAQs here.

 Palliative care is more than just care provided at the end of life.
 It gives people the chance to live as well as possible, for as long as possible.
 One in three Australians have had a family member receive palliative care, many in the community have inspiring and informative stories to share about living, dying and palliative care.
-Palliative Matters is a regular series published on the PCA website that helps tell their stories.
+Palliative Care Stories (previously called Palliative Matters) is a regular series published on the PCA website that helps tell their stories.

 Join the NPCW conversation…